 A jewel-like structure built by Charles Weld, very modest in size but rich in detail and finish.
 The Arundell...
 Read More

-Small and functional church building of the late 1960s, not of special architectural or historical interest.
-The...
+A small and functional building of the late 1960s, not of special architectural or historical interest.
+The date...
 Read More

-The architectural claims of the building are modest; its primary significance lies in its status as the national...
+The architectural claims of the building are modest; its primary significance lies in its status as the national shrine...
 Read More

 Early twentieth-century church in lancet Gothic style by Scoles &Raymond, who built widely in the Diocese of...
 Read More